DavidSchinazi/jazzlights/README.md

-# DFSparks Library
+# Unisparks Library

 [![Build Status](https://travis-ci.org/unisparks/unisparks.svg?branch=master)](https://travis-ci.org/unisparks/unisparks)

-DFSparks is a library for building networked LED art.
+Unisparks is a library for building networked LED art.
 We use it to create wearables, costumes, accessories, even robots and art cars that display synchronized light patterns.
 Check it out if you're tinkering with NeoPixels and similar electronics.
 And next time you're at Burning Man - go find